mathemaphysics/lidarshooter/README.md

-# Welcome to YOLO3D
+# Welcome to LiDARShooter

 # Prerequisites

-Building YOLO3D requires the following software installed:
+Building LiDARShooter requires the following software installed:

 * A C++17-compliant compiler
-* CMake `>= 3.9`
+* CMake `>= 3.19`
-* Doxygen (optional, documentation building is skipped if missing)* Python `>= 3.6` for building Python bindings
+* Doxygen (optional, documentation building is skipped if missing) Python `>= 3.6` for building Python bindings

-# Building YOLO3D
+# Building LiDARShooter

-The following sequence of commands builds YOLO3D.
+The following sequence of commands builds LiDARShooter.
 It assumes that your current working directory is the top-level directory of the freshly cloned repository: